pnavin9/ResHack/README.md

 - Storing user data and providing user authentication ( This can be done using JWT)
 - Template gallery can be stored and fetched from a cloud service provided instead of storing locally.
 - Responsiveness of the front end can be improved
+- some logics may not work in production environment as I am still learning.

 ## License